asyncutils.tools#

 asyncutils.tools.get_cmd_help() str#

-Return the command line help as a string containing ANSI color escape sequences.
+Return the command line help as a string containing ANSI colour escape sequences.

 Implementation detail

-This actually a bound method of the library’s argument parser at runtime.
+This is actually a bound method of the library’s argument parser at runtime.

 Essentially the output of json_to_argv(), but joined into a shell-escaped string with join.